dice-group/JavaOnlineExercises/docker/README.md

 # nbgraderutils

 ## Files
-- build.sh
+- `1-build-image.sh` and `Dockerfile`
-  Shell script to build docker image
+  Shell script and commands to build and assemble docker image
-- run.sh
+- `2-run-container.sh`
   Shell script to build and run a docker container based on the docker image
-- Dockerfile
-  Commands to assemble docker image, used in build.sh

 ## Info

 - Code